Over or Under Budget? What to Do in Both Cases

 One More Thought

 If you are new to budgeting, you may find yourself over or under budget in certain categories quite a bit in those first few months.
 That’s okay!
 Give yourself three months to get it just right.
 This will allow you time to figure out the cost of your mainstays such as groceries, utilities and clothing and adjust as needed.

-Keep an eye on all your expenses throughout the month.
+Keep an eye on all your expenses throughout the month, and adjust your budget as needed.
 You’ll start to get better at anticipating and preparing for those one-time costs that pop up.
 Once you can do that, budgeting becomes fun.